pytorch/glow/docs/JIT.md

 instruction had no knowledge of the specific situation in which the instruction is being executed.

-The JIT on the other hand, generates a single stream of highly optimized instructions that don't go back to the interpreter.
+The JIT, on the other hand, generates a single stream of highly optimized instructions that don't go back to the interpreter.
 Moreover, each instruction is optimized based on specific information on the context in which the instruction is executed.
 When a matrix multiplication is compiled the JIT knows